-A plain-language summary of published research on SETD5 Syndrome, from foundational studies through the present, written for families.
+A plain-language summary of published research on SETD5 Syndrome, from foundational studies through the present.

 Most recent

-Frontiers in Immunology, January 2026 · Read article
+Northrup et al. · Genetics in Medicine Open, 2026 · Read article

 What was studied: Researchers re-evaluated a group of patients who had been diagnosed with Noonan syndrome but whose standard genetic testing was negative for RASopathy genes.
 Using expanded sequencing, they identified the true genetic cause in several patients.